MicrosoftDocs/azure-aks-docs/articles/aks/certificate-rotation.md

     > [!NOTE]
     > If you have any services that run on top of AKS, you might need to update their certificates.

-## Kubelet Serving Certificate Rotation
+## Kubelet serving certificate rotation
-Kubelet Serving Certificate Rotation allows AKS to utilize kubelet server TLS bootstrapping for both bootstrapping and rotating serving certificates signed by the cluster Certificate Authority (CA).
+Kubelet serving certificate rotation allows AKS to utilize kubelet server TLS bootstrapping for both bootstrapping and rotating serving certificates signed by the cluster Certificate Authority (CA).

 ### Limitations
 - This feature is only enabled in EUAP regions.